-which from a direct computation would lead to which is strictly bigger then zero by the assumptions on $n$ and $k$.
-This is a contradiction since we where assuming $U\subset Z_{\gamma(n,k)}.$ A general deformation of $[E_{n+1}^k]$ in $\Spl_X(\gamma(n+1,k))$ is therefore a $\mu$-stable instanton bundle.
+which from a direct computation would lead to which is strictly greater than zero by the assumptions on $n$ and $k$.
+This is a contradiction since we were assuming $U\subset Z_{\gamma(n,k)}.$ A general deformation of $[E_{n+1}^k]$ in $\Spl_X(\gamma(n+1,k))$ is therefore a slope-stable instanton bundle.
 Since moreover $E_{n+1}^k$ is unobstructed and satisfies \ref{theorem-ii}, as it can be checked immediately from the defining extension, and \ref{theorem-iii}, the same will hold, by semicontinuity, for a general deformation. \end{step} \end{proof}

-This ends the proof of the Main Theorem from the introduction.
-Also this time, as a direct consequence of Theorem \ref{thm:exist-index-1}, we get the following. \begin{corollary} If $g$ is even, resp. $g$ is odd, $\forall\: n\ge 2, \ k\ge n$, resp. $k\ge 1$, there exists a generically smooth $1-n^2+2nk$, resp. $1+2nk$ dimensional component of the moduli space $\calmi_X(n,k)$ of $(n,k)$-instanton bundles whose general point is a $\mu$-stable locally free instanton having general splitting $(0^n,-1^n)$. \end{corollary}
+This ends the proof of the main theorem from the introduction.
+Also this time, as a direct consequence of Theorem \ref{thm:exist-index-1}, we get the following. \begin{corollary} If $g$ is even, resp. $g$ is odd, for all $n\ge 2$, $k\ge n$, resp. $k\ge 1$, there exists a generically smooth $1-n^2+2nk$, resp. $(1+2nk)$-dimensional component of the moduli space $\calmi_X(n,k)$ of $(n,k)$-instanton bundles whose general point is a slope-stable locally free instanton having general splitting $(0^n,-1^n)$. \end{corollary}

 The existence of ACM instantons on prime Fano threefolds is proved in \cite{Cili-prime} and \cite{BF} (in the ordinary case), as we recollected in Theorem \ref{thm:index1-rank2}.
 We deduce the following: